Dunleavy, facing recall threat, seeks action on fiscal plan

 Dunleavy said he recognized the angst caused by “pulling back the reins on spending” and said he didn’t run for governor “to hurt the state that I love.”
 But he said the state’s fiscal issue needs to be addressed.

+“We need to earn the people’s trust that we have a good budget,” she said.

+On education, Dunleavy said a working group would look at ways to retain and recruit teachers.
+Alaska has struggled to retain teachers, particularly in rural areas.

 In his speech last year, Dunleavy said spending must equal revenue and that the state can’t “go on forever” using savings to plug the gap.
 Lawmakers have spent billions drawing down savings as they’ve struggled to address the deficit, with one of those savings accounts, the constitutional budget reserve, down to about $2.2 billion at the end of 2019, according to the Department of Revenue.

-Dunleavy, in his budget plan for the upcoming fiscal year, which avoids the level of cuts he proposed last year, would use $1.5 billion from that account, a draw amount some lawmakers say is unacceptably high.
+Dunleavy, in his budget plan for the upcoming fiscal year, which avoids the level of cuts he proposed last year, would use $1.5 billion from that reserve, a draw amount some lawmakers say is unacceptably high.
+His budget proposal includes a dividend under the traditional formula.

-The constitutional budget reserve contained $16.3 billion seven years ago, according to the Legislative Finance Division.
+Two state savings accounts — the constitutional budget and statutory budget reserves — contained $16.3 billion seven years ago, according to the Legislative Finance Division.

-Note: This story has been corrected to show the $16.3 billion was between two reserve funds.